UBC-Solar/sunbeam/docs/STAGES.md

 produces.
 You only touch `Ingress` itself if you're changing how telemetry enters the system (e.g. a new backing store).

-## How stages become a graph
+## Pipeline Construction

-This is `pipeline/pipeline_generator.py`, and it's worth understanding even though you rarely call it directly:
+This is performed by `pipeline/pipeline_generator.py`, and it's worth understanding even though you rarely call it directly:

 1. **Build a dependency graph** (`build_node_graph`): one node per stage,